The Ooguri-Vafa Space as a Moduli Space of Framed Wild Harmonic Bundles: The Ooguri--Vafa space

-\end{section} \begin{section}{The Ooguri-Vafa space} In this section we define the Ooguri-Vafa space and give a description of its twistor coordinates.
-Most of what we say in this section can be found in \cite{GMN1} or \cite{GW}, so we will be concise in explaining the facts that we need about the Ooguri-Vafa space.
+In this section, we define the Ooguri--Vafa space \cite{OV} and give a description of its twistor coordinates.
+Most of what we say in this section can be found in \cite{GMN1} or \cite{GW}, so we will try to be concise in explaining what we need about the Ooguri--Vafa space.